Leila McKinnon

 Leila McKinnon (born 28 September 1972) is an Australian journalist and television presenter.

-She is a reporter and fill in presenter for Nine News and A Current Affair.
-She is currently co-hosting Australian Ninja Warrior and has previously been co-host of Weekend Today.
+She is a reporter and fill-in presenter for Nine News and A Current Affair.

+McKinnon has previously been co-host of Weekend Today.
+In 2022, she co-hosted the sixth season of Australian Ninja Warrior.

 Personal life

-McKinnon was born in Iran to an English mother and a New Zealand father, while her father was working as service manager to the late Shah of Iran's fleet of vehicles.
-She grew up in Brisbane, where she attended MacGregor State High School.
+McKinnon was born in Iran to an English mother and a New Zealand father.
+She grew up in Auckland and moved to Brisbane when she was 15.

 In 2012, McKinnon gave birth to her first child.
 McKinnon's second child was born in 2014.

 Career

-McKinnon began her career reporting part-time for The Sunday Telegraph in Brisbane, while finishing a journalism degree at Queensland University of Technology.
-In 1993 she accepted a cadetship at WIN Television in Rockhampton, Queensland, before moving to WIN's Cairns bureau.
+McKinnon undertook a journalism degree at Queensland University of Technology.
+In 1993, she accepted a cadetship at WIN Television in Rockhampton, Queensland, before moving to WIN's Cairns bureau.
 In 1995, she began work with the Nine Network, reporting and presenting for Nine Gold Coast News.

 After three years she became a reporter for A Current Affair in Brisbane.
 A brief stint on a short-lived consumer affairs programme followed, before she moved to Sydney and returned to the news department, in late 2001.

 In February 2005, she was appointed news presenter for Today replacing Sharyn Ghidella.
 She remained news presenter of Today until June when Ghidella was reinstated as news presenter.
 In August, she returned to present National Nine Morning News presenting the morning bulletin.

 In March 2006, she relocated to Los Angeles with her husband, Australian businessman David Gyngell.